Laws and policies that attempt to reduce firearm violence: Research review

-Nearly 13,000 homicides were committed with weapons — 8,775 with firearms — in the United States in 2010, the latest year of available FBI data.
+Nearly 13,000 homicides were committed with weapons — 8,775 with firearms — in the United States in 2010, according to FBI data.
 Of the murders where firearm types were identified, 6,009 were committed with handguns; 358 with rifles; and 373 with shotguns.
 Another roughly 2,000 were committed with firearms either of unknown type or in other categories.
 Data from the Centers for Disease Control and Prevention (CDC), which draws on different statistical sources, has higher figures for the number of homicides.

 Behind these figures are a variety of significant cultural trends and shifts, as well as myriad efforts by law enforcement across the country employing different tactics and strategies.